synduce/Synduce/README_EVALUATION.md

 ### Full Experimental Setup
 The script `2-full-experiments.sh` follows a similar evaluation approach as the previous one, but runs all algorithms with a 400s timeout.
-Running this script can take between 6 to 12 hours depending on your machine.
+Running this script can take between 6 and 12 hours depending on your machine.
 Running:
 ```